richo/babushka.me/content/running.markdown

 Meta deps are defined eagerly, but the template within a meta dep is only run when a dep is (lazily) defined against it.

-So, you don't need to require any of the `.rb` files from each other in line with dep requires -- lazy dep defining always happens after source loading is complete, and at that point all the files have been parsed and required.
+So, you don't need to require any of the `.rb` files from each other in line with dep requires -- lazy dep defining always happens after source loading is complete.
+At that point all the files have been parsed and required, so babushka has already located all the deps in the source.

 ## Vars